Haseena Parkar: Soundtrack

-The music of the film was composed by Sachin–Jigar and the lyrics were written by Priya Saraiya, Vayu and Kirthi Shetty.
+The music of the film was composed by Sachin–Jigar with lyrics written by Priya Saraiya, Vayu, and Kirthi Shetty.

-The soundtrack was released on 8 September 2017 under the banner of Saregama Music.
+The soundtrack was released on 8 September 2017 by Saregama.
 The first song of the film, "Tere Bina", sung by Arijit Singh and Priya Saraiya, was released on 29 August 2017.
 Audio and lyrical versions of the song were released on 7 September 2017 and 10 September 2017 respectively.
 The second song, "Bantai", was launched on 8 September 2017 and its lyrical version was released on 14 September 2017.
 The third song, "Piya Aa" was launched on 15 September 2017.
 Its audio and lyrical version was released on 19 September 2017 and 29 September 2017 respectively.

-Haseena Parkars music received mixed reviews from critics.
-News18 India and Musicaloud gave the music 3 out of 5 stars, and Koimoi gave it 2 out of 5 stars.
-However, Bollywood Hungama gave the music 1.5 out of 5 stars.